-- 7.10.1.
-Shock Hazards All exposed conductors operating at greater than thirty-six (36) volts must be properly insulated. - 7.10.2.
-Battery Type Only secondary (electrically rechargeable) batteries are permitted.
+7.102.
+Battery Type - Only secondary (electrically rechargeable) batteries are permitted.
 Fuel cells, primary batteries, or mechanically rechargeable batteries will not be approved.
 Each team is responsible for supplying their own batteries.
-The batteries must be commercially available, lead-acid, unmodified with their weight consistent with the Rules.
+The batteries must be commercially available, leadacid, unmodified with their weight consistent with the Rules.
 Batteries must be absolutely stock (as manufactured) in every sense.
 The battery modules may not be modified in any manner, including the addition of electrolyte additives, case modification; or plate addition, removal, or modification.
 Manufacturer's specifications, plus MSDS sheets, must be supplied with the Technical Report.
-Failure to do so for the batteries you plan to use will result in a 10 point penalty applied to the Technical Report score.
+Failure to do so for the batteries you plan to use will result in a 10 point penalty applied to the Technical Report soore.